-Create a respectful, high-trust culture within our office and towards cbm Global, fostering collaboration, creativity, excellence and love of people we serve excellence and love of people we serve 2022 Activity and Outputs 2021 Activity and Outputs Increased relationship with people with disability in NZ, with Deaf culture workshop and disability and faith conference participation.
-Presented to disability support networks.
-Staff followed Covid-19 office protocols after return to office.
-Covid-19 procedures continued, including late 2021 Auckland lockdown.
-Training delivered to staff on safety and security, travel procedures, and safeguarding.
-Training delivered to staff on safety and security, code of conduct, and safeguarding.
-Development of CBM Global Pacific Strategy with cbm- Australia.
+- Increased relationship with people with disability in NZ, with Deaf culture workshop and disability and faith conference participation. - Staff followed Covid-19 office protocols after return to office. - Training delivered to staff on safety and security, travel procedures, and safeguarding. - Development of CBM Global Pacific Strategy with cbm-Australia.